ryle-e/ryle-radio-docs/ryle-radio-docs/Main.md

 - Code integration for modifying radios, tracks, etc in user code
 - Built-in no-code event interactions (play, pause, stop, reset)
 - Open classes for custom components and functionality
+- Dynamic, automatic modularity- all you need to do is implement
 - Premade samples and full documentation
 - Open-source!

 I am a little worried that the way I wrote this feature list doesn't make total sense lol, so check out the [[Contact]] section to contact me with any questions :)

 ## Limitations
-- **All audio is reduced to mono**- does reflect real life radios, but could be annoying for more complex audio layouts.
+- **All audio output from a radio is reduced to mono**- does reflect real life radios, but could be annoying for more complex audio layouts.
 Theoretically you could use a different radio for each side as a workaround, but this would take a lot of effort to set up
-- **Some parts can't be modified at runtime**- specifically observers and adding new tracks to stations (the latter of which you technically can do but may require some tinkering, and can easily be worked-around)
+- **Some parts can't be modified at runtime**- specifically Observers and adding new tracks to stations (the latter of which you technically can do but may require some tinkering, and can easily be worked-around)

 ## Links
 - GitHub repo